taytaka/Poverty_and_Minimum_Wage/README.md

 ## Database
 Amazons RDS for PostgreSQL is used to store the database.
-The database includes tables for each of the features and corresponding data, as well as the final tables containing an aggregate of all features with and without NA values.
-These tables were queried to populate two new tables, `lowest_poverty_rates` containing the set of data for that state's lowest poverty rate, and `highest_poverty_rates` containing the set of data for that state's highest poverty rate.
-These were joined together in a new table, `high_low_poverty`.
-All tables are connected by primary/foreign key as the combination of the year and state.
-Using SQLAlchemy, a connection to the database was established to pull data to use for the machine learning portion of the project.
+All of our data was combined into one dataset, which was imported into the `economic_features_full` table.
+This table was used to create two new tables, `features_table` and `target_table`.
+The `features_table` contains all the information for the features used in the machine learning model to target poverty rates.
+The `target_table` contained the `year`, `state`, and `poverty_rate` information used as a target for our machine learning model.
+These two tables were then joined into an `economic_features` table containing all the data, without any rows containing null values.
+Finally, a `high_low_poverty` table was created and populated using the data from the `economic_features` table.
+This table contains the data for each state for the year with the highest and lowest poverty rates.

 ## Machine Learning